styd/sd_struct/README.md

 ```

-> OpenStruct uses `method_missing` to create new field, while SDStruct prevent creation
+> OpenStruct allows creation of a new field with dot notation while SDStruct
-> of new field using dot notation.
+> prevents it

-SDStruct prevent creation of new field using dot notation once it is initialized
+SDStruct disallows creation of a new field using dot notation to prevent
-to prevent assigning unintended field when you mistyped the key/field.
-SDStruct
+assigning unintended field when you mistyped the key/field.
+SDStruct is
-is stricter in that way.
+stricter in that way.
 However, SDStruct can also be lenient.
-You can use
+You can use square
-square brackets when you want to assign a new field.
+brackets when you want to assign a new field.

 ```ruby
 ## OpenStruct